johngantner/ceg2350/Lab02/Lab02.md

 are needed to create a file locally (in your cloned repo)
 and push them (sync) with GitHub

-1. Add a file for tracking:
+1. Add a file for tracking: git add Lab02.md
-2. Commit changes:
+2. Commit changes: git commit -m "Added LAb02.md with LabTemplate contents"
-3. Sync local commits with GitHub:
+3. Sync local commits with GitHub: git push origin main
 4. Sync commits on GitHub to `clone`d repository:

 ## Part 2 Answers